adlnet/CATAPULT/README.md

 ## Course Examples

 The `course_examples/` is a collection of cmi5 course packages modelling potential approaches to various aspects of cmi5 implementation for content.

+## Documentation

+The `docs/` contains the source files for building the [documentation site](https://adlnet.github.io/CATAPULT/).
+It contains user guides for using the tools, etc.